CircleCly/cs61bl-su22-lesson-plans/video_observation 2.md

 Notes on their presentation:

-Explanations were to-the-point and very clear, also the slides have some great examples to illustrate the point.
-Also I like how they introduced why we need ``@Override``.
+Explanations were to-the-point and very clear, and covered all points that have to do with HashMaps and Hash Functions.

 <ins> Classroom Climate </ins>